will-head/bookmark-manager/README.md

 As a user
 So that I can see the bookmarks I have
 I would like to get a list of bookmarks

+As a user
+So I can store all my bookmarks
+I would like to add a bookmark

 ```

 ![user-story-list-bookmarks](media/user-story-list-bookmarks.svg)